simple-crypto/simple-website/sponsors.md

 (and to perpetual license for the same code project in the unlikely event that SIMPLE-Crypto ceases operations).

-* <strong><em>PLATINIUM Sponsors (50kE)</em></strong>.
-This sponsorship provides the benefits of a silver sponsor and to a non-copyleft license for all the code projects of the association during the membership year (and to perpetual license for the same code projects in the unlikely event that SIMPLE-Crypto ceases operations).
+The gold sponsoring is adapted in case of muliple code projects (20 kE for the 2nd project, 15kE for the third one, 10 for the 4th one and 5kE for all the following ones).

 Access to (non-exclusive) proprietary licenses can be considered without direct sponsoring, for example in case of  in-kind contributions to the association.

 **List of sponsors**